 While it’s nice to know that you’re covered if something breaks, the insubstantial feeling handle did give me a little pause.
 I frequently set a backpack on top of my carry-on, leaning against the handle, and the handle just felt like it bent and twisted to much to support the heavy backpack.
 I know I’m not the only one who does this, but I have to concede that it’s probably not part of the manufacturer design–and that bag functions just fine when you don’t ask it to support this extra weight.
 Away does say that the handle is meant to flex a bit in order to absorb shock.

-Overall, Away’s quality and warranty set them apart as some of the best smart luggage 2017 has to offer.
+Overall, Away’s quality and warranty set them apart as some of the best smart luggage out there.

 In addition to being one of the pioneers of smart luggage, Raden’s cases are, in my opinion, some of the most attractive out there.